-Arnaud Crouzet joined the Auchan Group in 2010 as Head of Group Global Payments Development.
-He is also General Manager of Auchan Suppliers Advanced Platform SA (ASAP SA), the company in charge of managing the Group’s supplier finance programme.
+Arnaud Crouzet joined the Auchan Group in 2010 as head of Group Global Payments Development.
+He is also the general manager of Auchan Suppliers Advanced Platform SA (ASAP SA), the company in charge of managing the Group’s supplier finance programme.
 Here, Arnaud explains how the programme came about and what factors have contributed to its success.

 Back in 2010, requests began coming in from suppliers across the different countries in which Auchan operates to assist with earlier payment of their invoices.
 This was in large part due to the difficult credit environment at the time.
 Some suppliers were asking for factoring arrangements, while others were looking to negotiate reduced payment terms.
 Since Auchan has very strong and valued relationships with its suppliers, the company’s treasury function began looking into possible solutions.

 "We analysed a number of possibilities, but it was reverse factoring that seemed to tick all the boxes."